 Becoming the victim of a truck accident is traumatic.
 You might experience shock initially and not know how to handle the situation.
-It’s important to try to follow the steps below to help support your right to compensation from the liable party.
+It’s important to follow the steps below to help support your right to compensation from the liable party:

 - Call 911 to report the accident.
-Wait at the crash scene for an officer to arrive and perform an investigation into the cause.
+Wait at the crash scene for an officer to arrive and investigate the cause.

 - Request a copy of the police report when it becomes available.
 It should include the reason the accident happened and can help you prove the truck driver was at fault.

-- Get the truck driver’s auto insurance information so you can file a liability claim.
+- Get the truck driver’s auto insurance information for filing a liability claim.
 You should also write down their employer’s name and contact information.
 The trucking company might also be to blame for the crash.

 - Go to the hospital once you leave the accident scene.
 No one likes spending hours in an emergency room or hospital bed, but seeking treatment for your injuries is important.
 Follow the doctor’s instructions and continue to treat until you recover.

-- Keep all copies of your medical records, prescriptions, receipts, vehicle repair estimates, and documents related to your case.
+- Keep all copies of your medical records.
+Hang on to prescriptions, receipts, vehicle repair estimates, and other documents related to your case.